 We resist the very things that will help us grow and move forward with our lives.
 We control and box the things we don’t want to deal with in the hope that those things will stay boxed.
 It’s almost become an art form because we do it so well.

-We resist, to attempt to control anything painful, but all that does is reinforce what we know we’ll have to deal with in the longer term.
+We resist, to attempt to control anything painful.
 As we start to exhibit signs of anxiety from resisting the very things we need to deal with, we will continue to ignore the signs, because we fail to consciously pay attention to them.

-The irony is that more we push and bury issues underground, the more we will be forced to deal with those issues eventually.
-We resist until we can’t resist anymore, but things generally don’t go away until we deal with them.
-The more we reinforce positivity, the more we will let go of resisting.
+The irony is that the more we push and bury issues underground, the more we will be forced to deal with those issues.
+We resist until we can’t resist anymore, but issues don’t go away until we deal with them.
 We resist because we’re afraid to deal with the inevitable.

 We resist because we’re afraid to have a go, we’re afraid to let go.
-The irony is that although we’re afraid, when we eventually manage to let go, we will see there was absolutely nothing to be afraid of.
 The more we resist, the more frequent the things we resist become.

 The art of resisting

-That’s not so, or even true.
+That’s not true.
 Our first instinct is to avoid the more hurtful aspects of our experiences.
-The sad reality is that by avoiding the very things we resist against we’re hurting ourselves more because we will always have to face those things.
+By avoiding the very things we resist against we’re hurting ourselves more because we will always have to face those things.